marcinbojko/proxmox-kvm-packer/README.md

   - [Q & A](#q--a)

 <!-- /TOC -->

+Consider buying me a coffee if you like my work.
+All donations are appreciated.
+All donations will be used to pay for pipeline running costs

 ## Proxmox

 ### Proxmox requirements

 - [Packer](https://www.packer.io/downloads) in version >= 1.10.0
-- [Proxmox](https://www.proxmox.com/en/downloads) in version >= 8.0 with CEPH and ZFS storage
+- [Proxmox](https://www.proxmox.com/en/downloads) in version >= 8.0 with any storage (tested with CEPH and ZFS)
 - [Ansible] in version >= 2.10.0
 - tested with `AMD Ryzen 9 5950X`, `Intel(R) Core(TM) i3-7100T`
 - at least 2GB of free RAM for virtual machines (4GB recommended)
-- at least 100GB of free disk space for virtual machines (200GB recommended) on fast storage (SSD/NVME with LVM thinpool or ZFS)
+- at least 100GB of free disk space for virtual machines (200GB recommended) on fast storage (SSD/NVME with LVM thinpool, Ceph or ZFS)

 ### Usage